gixxerdiva/test-codex/README.md

 ```

 The `frontend` folder holds the Next.js app.
 The `backend/app` folder contains
 FastAPI code.
-Add more modules here as you build your SaaS.
+Add more modules here as you build your class projects.

 ## Running Locally